 On a 24×7 basis we hit Scylla with a battery of tests.
 Many tests were adopted from Apache Cassandra and third parties.
 Many of the tests were developed exclusively for clearing all possible issues, from correctness, to data-loss to distributed behavior.
 Here are some highlights from our Scylla testing blog series:

 Scylla is an Apache Cassandra compatible database.
 Thus, besides Scylla’s own tests, the project must pass the relevant Apache Cassandra test suite.
-This ensures that Scylla will handle the CQL query language exactly as Cassandra does.
-Learn about Scylla/Cassandra compatibility testing
+This ensures that Scylla will handle the CQL query language exactly as Apache Cassandra does.
+Learn about Scylla/Apache Cassandra compatibility testing

 The latest hit on the distributed software testing scene is Kyle Kingsbury’s Jepsen.
 A flexible tool that causes hard-to-handle network outages, Jepsen partitions and delays for a variety of distributed systems, including Apache Cassandra, and now Scylla.
 Learn more